Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Preliminaries

 \ie the LACs of the biological tissue are considered energy-independent.
 Thus, we can represent their LACs as a function of spatial coordinates $\mu(\mathbf{x})$ and then derive the corresponding measurement data as below:

 This implies that the CT acquisition for the biological tissue can still be approximated as a linear integral transformation when even using polychromatic X-rays.
 Therefore, the CT images by FBP~\cite{fbp} are artifacts-free in this case.
-However, the LACs of metallic materials undergo sharp variations as a function of the energy spectrum of the X-rays~\cite{seo2012nonlinear}.
+However, the LACs of metallic materials undergo sharp variations as a function of the X-ray energies~\cite{seo2012nonlinear}.
 For an organism with metallic implants, we thus have to split its LAC map into two parts: tissue region and metal region.
 Mathematically, it can be expressed as:

 where $\mu_\mathrm{tissue}(\mathbf{x})$ and $\mu_\mathrm{metal}(\mathbf{x}, E)$ denote the LACs of the tissue and metal, respectively. $\mathcal{M}$ is a metal binary mask ($\mathcal{M}=1$ for the metal region and $\mathcal{M}=0$ otherwise).
 Substituting Eq.~\eqref{eq: mask lacs} into Eq.~\eqref{eq:ct-forward}, the CT measurement data can be derived as below: